airbytehq/airbyte/docs/connector-development/config-based/understanding-the-yaml-file/incremental-syncs.md

 ### Summary
 - **Per Partition**: Default, use for manageable partitions (<10k).
 - **Incremental Dependency**: Use for incremental parent streams with a dependent child cursor.
 Ensure API updates parent cursor with child records.
 - **Global Substream Cursor**: Use for large-scale parent streams with many partitions.
-Requires a lookback window longer than the sync duration to avoid missing records.

 Choose the option that best fits your data structure and sync requirements to optimize performance and data integrity.